arangodb/docs-hugo/site/content/3.12/develop/http-api/queries/aql-query-plan-cache.md

                         The value of the `fullCount` query option in the original query.
                       type: boolean
-                    dataSources: # TODO: Also Views?
+                    dataSources:
                       description: |
-                        The collections involved in the query.
+                        The collections and Views involved in the query.
                       type: array
                       items:
                         type: string